Reconstruction and interpolation of manifolds I: The geometric Whitney problem: Introduction and the main results

 LTSA attempts to compute coordinates of the low dimensional data points and align the tangent spaces in the resulting embedding.
 It starts with computing bases for the approximate tangent spaces at the datapoints $x_i$ by applying PCA on the neighboring data points.
 The coordinates of the low dimensional data points are computed by carrying out a further minimization $min_{Y_i,L_i}\Sigma _i \|Y_iJ_k -L_i\Theta _i\|^2$.
 Here $Y_i$ has as its columns, the lower dimensional vectors, $J_k$ is a `centering' matrix, $\Theta _i$ has as its columns the projections of the $k$ neighbors onto the $d$ eigenvectors obtained from the PCA and $L_i$ maps these coordinates to those of the lower dimensional representation of the data points.
 The minimization is again carried out through suitable spectral methods.

 The alignment of local coordinate mappings also underlies some other methods such as `Local Linear Coordinates' (LLC) \cite{llc} and `Manifold Charting' \cite{mc}.

-There are also methods which map higher dimensional data points to lower dimensional piecewise linear manifolds (as opposed to smooth manifolds).
-Under this restriction these methods produce optimal manifolds.
-The manifold is a simplicial complex in the case of Cheng et al \cite{cheng} and a witness complex in the case of Boissonnat et al \cite{witness}.

-Each of the algorithms is based on strong domain based intuition and in general performs well in practice atleast for the domain for which it was originally intended.
+Each of the algorithms is based on strong domain based intuition and in general performs well in practice {at least} for the domain for which it was originally intended.
 PCA is still competitive as a general method.

 Some of the algorithms are known to perform correctly under the hypothesis that data lie on a manifold of a specific kind.
 In Isomap and LLE, the manifold has to be an isometric embedding of a convex subset of Euclidean space.
 In the limit as number of data points tends to infinity, when the data approximate a manifold, then one can recover the geometry of this manifold by computing an approximation of the Laplace-Beltrami operator.
 Laplacian Eigenmaps and Diffusion maps rest on this idea.
 LTSA works for parameterized manifolds and detailed error analysis is available for it.